notahat/machinist/README.markdown

     require File.expand_path(File.dirname(__FILE__) + "/blueprints")

 Set Sham to reset before each test.
-In the <code>class Test::Unit::TestCase</code> block in your test\_helper.rb, add:
+In the `class Test::Unit::TestCase` block in your test\_helper.rb, add:

     setup { Sham.reset }

-or, if you're on RSpec, in the <code>Spec::Runner.configure</code> block in your spec\_helper.rb, add:
+or, if you're on RSpec, in the `Spec::Runner.configure` block in your spec\_helper.rb, add:

     config.before(:each) { Sham.reset }